andres81/Model_of_the_Psyche/case-files/bullying-at-work-and-in-education/README.md

 out how and what it exactly means.
 But you can count on the following: I, the author of this writing, will not rest, before full justice is done to the victims.
 The women, but also the families of the women.
 I will not have this!
-You have only stopped paying sponsoring, you have waited with that way too long.
+You have only stopped paying sponsoring, you have waited with that way too long, but that in itself, is not close to enough.

 ### Bullying Employers